 This report fulfills the requirement set forth in section 802 of the Violence Against Women Reauthorization Act of 2013, Pub.
 L. 113-4, 127 Stat.
 54. The statutory requirement is for the Secretary of Homeland Security to report annually on various statistics relating to noncitizens who applied or petitioned for nonimmigrant status under paragraphs (15)(T)(i), (15)(U)(i), or (51) of section 101(a) of the Immigration and Nationality Act (8 U.S.C.
 1101(a)) during the preceding fiscal year (FY).
-It also provides statistics relating to the number of noncitizens granted continued presence in the United States under section 107(c)(3) of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
-7105(c)(3)) as amended by the Trafficking Victims Protection Reauthorization Act of 2003, during the fiscal year 2021 (Oct.
-1, 2020 - Sept.
-30, 2021).
-Additionally, this report provides steps DHS took to reduce adjudication and processing times for these nonimmigrant programs.
+It also provides statistics relating to the number of noncitizens granted Continued Presence in the United States under section 107(c)(3) of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
+7105(c)(3)) as amended by the Trafficking Victims Protection Reauthorization Act of 2003, during the fiscal year 2022 (Oct.
+1, 2021 - Sept.
+30, 2022).
+Additionally, this report provides steps the Department of Homeland Security (DHS) took to reduce adjudication and processing times for these nonimmigrant programs.

-Annual Report on Immigration Applications and Petitions Made by Victims of Abuse - FY 2021
+Annual Report on Immigration Applications and Petitions Made by Victims of Abuse - FY 2022